Sleeping in Airports

 • There are three long benches in the foyer of the Tia Juanita Mexican restaurant right before security.

-• There are also carpeted floors which will be a more comfortable option than a chair with annoying armrests.
+• There are also carpeted floors, which is a more comfortable option than a chair with annoying armrests.
 If you opt to sleep on the floor, bring a travel or sleep mat to make it a bit warmer and don’t forget your extra layers!

-• A traveller has reported all seating having cushions which makes it a tad comfier.
+• A traveller has reported that all seating has cushions, making it a tad comfier.
 One traveller reports the cushions are detachable and someone used them to pad the floor and make their lie-down comfier – this is a good option!

 Airside